 Chiodo has been awarded two command citations, several commendations from outside federal, state and local law enforcement agencies and a distinguished letter of appreciation from the White House.

 Chiodo resides in the Town of Hamburg with his wife Deborah, daughters Kelli and Michelle and has a stepson Scott, who presently serves as a Seabee in the US Navy.

-Lieutenant Jason P. Porter
+Captain Jason P. Porter

 Graduated from Gannon University (Erie, PA) with a Bachelors of Science degree in Criminal Justice and played for the Gannon Golden Knight Baseball team on an athletic scholarship.
 Upon college graduation, Porter attended the Southern Tier Law Enforcement Academy, Corning Community College, graduating in June, 1998.
 He accepted a position with the Stueben County Sheriffs Department, working inside the Stueben County Jail, (Bath, NY) as a Jail Deputy July through November 1998.
 Porter was hired by the Niagara Frontier Transportation Authority in December '1998.
 Worked as a Patrol Officer, and Field Training Officer with the LRRT Division, working out of the headquarters located at 1404 Main Street.
 2002 - 2005 Porter was an active member of the Departments “Pistol Team”.
 1999 - present, coached and played for the NFTA PD softball tournament team.